Leon (surname)

 León is a Spanish surname.
 A habitational name from León, a city in northwestern Spain, named with Latin legio, genitive legionis ‘legion’, a division of the Roman army.
 In Roman times the city was the garrison of the 7th Legion, known as the Legio Gemina.
 The city's name became reduced from Legion(em) to Leon(em), and in this form developed an unetymological association with the word for ‘lion’, Spanish león.
+This last name has also connections with French, Jewish and Greek history.
 In Spanish it is also a nickname for a fierce or brave warrior, from león ‘lion’.
 Leon is also found as a Greek family name from Greek leon ‘lion’.

 People with the surname León or Leon include: